-Lawrence Solomon has been “speaking truth to power” for decades about critical topics like the environment, climate change, and, yes, vaccines.
+Lawrence Solomon has been “speaking truth to power” for decades.
+He tackles controversial topics like the environment, climate change, and, yes, vaccines.
 It may seem like an odd mix, but it’s part of a stellar career tied with a common thread.

-Solomon is a columnist with the Financial Post and the executive director of a non-profit organization based in Toronto called Energy Probe.
-A leading Canadian environmentalist and the author of seven books, Solomon writes thoughtful, well researched, and courageous articles for many different newspapers, magazines, and on-line sites.
+Solomon is a columnist with the Financial Post.
+He’s also the executive director of a non-profit organization based in Toronto called Energy Probe.
+A leading Canadian environmentalist and author of seven books, Solomon writes thoughtful, well researched, and courageous articles for many newspapers, magazines, and on-line sites.
 Unlike so many journalists and thought leaders today, he’s not afraid to take on controversial topics.
-We’ve been corresponding and he generously agreed to answer some questions.
+We’ve been corresponding, and Solomon generously agreed to answer some questions.

 Jennifer Margulis: You’re one of Canada’s leading environmentalists but you’ve also written several outstanding articles about vaccines.
-How did you first get interested in the topic of vaccines?
+So how did you first become interested in the topic of vaccines?

 Lawrence Solomon: I’ve been interested in vaccines since I was a teen in the 1960s— along with civil rights and the Vietnam War, it was one of the issues that concerned us.